posh9376/posh9376/README.md

 # 💫 About Me:
-🔭 I’m currently working on an Inventory Management System<br>👯 I’m looking to collaborate on any interesting project<br>🌱 I’m currently learning flutter<br>💬 Ask me about react and python<br>⚡ Into crypto and blockchain
+🔭 I’m currently working on an Inventory Management System<br>👯 I’m looking to collaborate on an AI project<br>🌱 I’m currently learning flutter<br>💬 Ask me about react and python<br>⚡ Into crypto and blockchain

 ## 🌐 Socials: